 The risk of side effects is minimal.

 In yoga, the relationship between breathing and emotional as well as mental well-being has been known for thousands of years.
-Pranayama, the yogic art of breathing, includes numerous techniques that sustainably promote overall well-being and reduce stress.
+The yogic art of breathing, called Pranayama, includes numerous techniques that sustainably promote well-being and reduce stress.

-Based on my own many years of experience and numerous feedback reports from oga students and coaching clients, I am convinced – without randomized studies, though – that the breath is an effective tool for improving both emotional and physical well-being.
+Based on my many years of experience and numerous feedback reports from yoga students and coaching clients, I am convinced that breath (and mediation) are THE effective tools for improving both emotional and physical well-being.

 A regular practice of 10 to 15 minutes of Pranayama daily develops a profound and lasting impact over time.